Do Cats Like Having Their Whiskers Rubbed? (Vet-Verified Petting Areas & FAQ)

 Can You Touch a Cat’s Whiskers?
 Do They Like That?

 Now you may be wondering, if cats have sensitive whiskers, can they be touched at all without bothering them?
-Well, their whiskers fall into the same category as their bellies, paws, and tails, so you may be risking a swat or hiss if you try to play with or grab a cat’s whiskers.
+Well, their whiskers fall into an even riskier category than their bellies, paws, and tails, so you may be risking a swat or hiss if you try to play with or grab a cat’s whiskers.
 You will generally want to avoid rubbing or touching cat’s whiskers when you are showing them affection, as you might even notice they are also avoiding you touching that area of their face.

-If you have a less picky cat who doesn’t get bothered by a little toe-bean rub, your cat may be less sensitive to touching their whiskers.
-This is something you might want to experience with your own cat over time and see what makes them uncomfortable.
+If you have a less picky cat who doesn’t get bothered by a little toe-bean rub, your cat may still not allow you to touch their whiskers.
+This is something individual, and spending time with your own cat will teach you what they like and what makes them uncomfortable.

 Do Cats Feel Pain When Their Whiskers Fall Off?

-While it’s never a good idea to toy with anything on a cat’s face, some areas won’t cause them pain if you see, for example, their whiskers dropping off.
-Even in some cases you will notice whiskers randomly around your home, but there’s no reason to panic when this happens.
+While it’s not a good idea to toy with anything on a cat’s face, their whiskers dropping off naturally won’t cause pain.
+You are even likely to notice whiskers randomly around your home, but there’s no reason to panic when this happens.
 Sometimes cats will scratch at their face and a whisker will fall off!
 This doesn’t hurt them by any means (the vigorous scratching would hurt more, if at all).
 Think of whiskers like eyelashes, they fall off over time but will grow back.

 Where Do Cats Like to Be Pet the Most?

 With regular cat behavior, their favorite places to be pet by their human companions is around their heads—this includes the top of the head, neck, and chin.
-They are also generally fans of pets on their backs, and some cats like belly rubs just as much as their canine counterparts.
+They are also generally fans of pets on their backs, and some cats even allow belly rubs.

 It’s important to safely navigate around your cat and learn over time where they like being pet the most.
 It can affect the trust levels between you and your pet, or even an injury.
 These kinds of negative interactions can lead to mistrust in the relationship and surrendering pets.